 - September 2014: Texas Water Development Board approves LCRA's $250 million loan application to fund the project.

 Bastrop Groundwater Project

 The Bastrop County Groundwater Project will add another 10,000 acre-feet to the water supply by allowing LCRA to pump up to 10,000 acre-feet of water a year, under certain conditions, at LCRA's Lost Pines Power Park property in Bastrop County.
-The Lost Pines Groundwater Conservation District approved the project and agreed to allow LCRA to take 10,000 acre-feet a year during drought conditions and 5,000 acre-feet a year during other years.
-Two of the wells were operating as of early 2014.
-The remaining three will be completed this year.
+The Lost Pines Groundwater Conservation District approved the project and agreed to allow LCRA to take 10,000 acre-feet per year during drought conditions and 5,000 acre-feet a year during other years.
+Four wells have been drilled.